This post is an updated version of our 2016 post: A Look at Modern Security, Part 2. Mobile Device Management.

 - Be easily configurable, enabling the container to use a different password than the device, and more which enhances mobile threat protection.

-Whether your employees have one or all of the following: phone, tablet, or laptop, we can make it easy for them to follow corporate policy, and you for you to enforce it with our Mobile Device Management solution.
+Whether your employees have one or all of the following: phone, tablet, or laptop, we can make it easy for them to follow corporate policy, and for you to enforce it with our Mobile Device Management solution.
 All mobile devices need to be managed the same way you have always treated traditional desktop PCs.